Planning permission is largely subjective and governs whether you can build at all and, if so, what your new home will look like.

 Building Regulations (Building Warrant in Scotland) are, on the other hand, largely objective and confine themselves to the structural aspects of the build, by reference to the regulations themselves.

 An application for Building Regulations either conforms to those regulations and is approved, or fails to conform and is rejected.
 However, there is room for pragmatism and inspectors do have the power to negotiate a relaxation in certain circumstances.

 What Are the Building Regulations?

-The Regulations are very in-depth, and can be read in full on the Communities and Local Government website (communities.gov.uk), but in brief, your project will have to comply with the following documents.
-They are recognised by lettered Parts.
+The Regulations are very detailed, and can be read in full on the Communities and Local Government website (communities.gov.uk).
+In brief, your project will have to comply with the following documents:

 Part A – Structure

 Part C – Contamination and damp

 Part E – Sound

 Part F – Ventilation

 Part J – Fuel